hylo-lang/specification/spec.md

 ## 2.3.
 Comments

-1. The characters `//` start a single-line comment, which terminates immediately before the next new-line delimiter.
+1. The character sequence `//` start a single-line comment, which terminates immediately before the next new-line delimiter.

-2. The characters `/*` denote a comment opening delimiter and the characters `*/` denote a comment closing delimiter.
-An opening comment delimiter starts a multiline comment, which terminates after a matching closing delimiter.
+2. The character sequences `/*` and `*/` denote multiline comment opening and closing delimiters, respectively.
+A multiline comment opening  delimiter starts a comment that terminates immediately after a matching closing delimiter.
 Each opening delimiter must have a matching closing delimiter.
-Multiline comments may nest.
+Multiline comments may nest, and need not contain any new-line characters.

-3. The characters `//` have no special meaning in a multiline comment.
-The characters `/*` and `*/` have no special meaning in a single-line comment.
-The characters `//` and `/*` have no special meaning in a string literal.
-Conversely, string opening delimiters have no special meaning in a comment.
+3. The character sequences `//` have no special meaning in a multiline comment.
+The character sequences `/*` and `*/` have no special meaning in a single-line comment.
+The character sequences `//` and `/*` have no special meaning in a string literal.
+String and character literal delimiters have no special meaning in a comment.

 ## 2.4.
 Tokens

 1. A token is a terminal symbol of the syntactic grammar.
 It falls into one of five categories: scalar literals, keywords, raw identifiers, raw operators, and punctuators.

-2. A token is associated with a three-valued flag specifying whether it was followed by a raw character, an inline space (including an inline space substituted for a comment), or a new-line delimiter in the sequence of Unicode characters.
+2. A token is associated with a three-valued flag specifying whether it was followed by a raw character, an inline space (including an inline space substituted for a comment), or a new-line delimiter in the source file.

 3. (Example)